SinghTushar20/Learn-to-Code/03-Computer Graphics/Modern OpenGL/Readme.md

 - A texture is a 2D image (even 1D and 3D textures exist) used to add detail to an object.
 - Each vertex should have a texture coordinate associated with them that specifies what part of the texture image to sample from.
 Fragment interpolation then does the rest for the other fragments.
   - Texture pixel is also known as _texel_.
-- Next to images, textures can also be used to store a large collection of arbitrary data to send to the shaders.
+- Apart from images, Textures can also be used to store a large collection of arbitrary data to send to the shaders.
 - Retrieving the texture color using texture coordinates is called **sampling**.
   - Texture sampling has a loose interpretation and can be done in many different ways.
 It is thus our job to tell OpenGL how it should _sample_ its textures.
 - Co-ordinate axis for texture is s,t,r i.e. equivalent to x,y,z.